realitytracing/Reality-Tracing-WIP/artifact-analyzed/moral-panics-floaty-critics-and-the-flattening-of-error.md

 This document is a contextual artifact.

+It describes a recurring modeling pattern observed in contemporary discourse, including discourse we ourselves participate in.

-It reflects an observed pattern in modern discourse and is subject to revision as conditions change.
+It is subject to revision as conditions change.

 Its purpose is diagnostic, not adjudicative.

+This text is not outside the system it describes.

+It is one node within it.

 ---

 ## Overview

-A recurring feature of contemporary discourse is the perception of runaway systems:
+In many areas of contemporary discourse, large-scale social dynamics are described as runaway systems:

 - Algorithmic radicalization
 - Cultural collapse